Americans spend a great deal of money on supplements for their pets. Hundreds of millions of dollars every year in fact.

 While other ingredients besides HA were included in the product used in the Labrador study, the study did establish a possible additive effect when these ingredients are used together, and a great safety profile for these ingredients.
 No side effects were seen in any of the over 50 dogs involved in the study that received the supplement.

-So while we’ll hopefully see more evidence to back up HA use on its own, we can safely say that it’s very safe and has benefit for arthritis when used in conjunction with some of the other ingredients we’ve discussed, as seen in ArthriSoothe-GOLD.
+So while we’ll hopefully see more evidence to back up HA use on its own, we can safely say that it’s very safe and has benefit for arthritis when used in conjunction with some of the other ingredients we’ve discussed.

 Yucca schidigera is a shrub-like plant native to Mexico and found in arid regions.
 It has been used for generations by native peoples for its anti-inflammatory properties.